 The Spinning Heart by Donal Ryan was also a contender for the Booker prize.
 This is a novel about a community and the individuals within it that feel the effect of the collapse of Ireland’s economic boom.
 It’s a novel that almost never saw the light of day.
 It had been rejected by numerous publishers but was rescued from yet another reject pile by an intern who raved about it and persuaded her employers to give it a go.
 It then went on to make the long list for the Booker Prize.
 What happened to the intern is not known but I hope she got a permanent job for showing such great intuition.

 And finally, a novel that should have won the Booker in 2013 but sadly the judges felt otherwise.
 Harvest by Jim Crace is a beautifully written lyrical novel set in a period in history where a traditional way of life where people rely on the land to make a living is ruptured in the name of “Profit, Progress, Enterprise”.

-Posted on January 17, 2017, in Africa, South America, Top Ten Tuesday, United Kingdom and tagged Antonia Hodgson, Dinaw Mengestu, Donal Ryan, Jim Crace, Kwei Quartey, Machado de Assis, Michael Orthofer, Ngũgĩ wa Thiong'o, Stanley Middleton, Yewande Omotoso.
+Posted on January 17, 2017, in African authors, British authors, South & Central American authors, Top Ten Tuesday and tagged Antonia Hodgson, Dinaw Mengestu, Donal Ryan, Jim Crace, Kwei Quartey, Machado de Assis, Michael Orthofer, Ngũgĩ wa Thiong'o, Stanley Middleton, Yewande Omotoso.
 Bookmark the permalink.
 57 Comments.